chocolatey/choco-wiki/CommandsUninstall.md

        dependency package).
 Chocolatey defines valid exit codes as 0, 1605, 1614, 1641, 3010.
 Overrides the default feature 'usePackageExitCodes' set to 'True'.
 Available in 0.9.10+.

+     --autouninstaller, --use-autouninstaller
+     UseAutoUninstaller - Use auto uninstaller service when uninstalling.
+       Overrides the default feature 'autoUninstaller' set to 'True'.
+Available in 0.9.10+.

+     --skipautouninstaller, --skip-autouninstaller
+     SkipAutoUninstaller - Skip auto uninstaller service when uninstalling.
+       Overrides the default feature 'autoUninstaller' set to 'True'.
+Available in 0.9.10+.

+     --failonautouninstaller, --fail-on-autouninstaller
+     FailOnAutoUninstaller - Fail the package uninstall if the auto uninstaller reports and error.
+Overrides the default feature 'failOnAutoUninstaller' set to 'False'.
+Available in 0.9.10+.

+     --ignoreautouninstallerfailure, --ignore-autouninstaller-failure
+     Ignore Auto Uninstaller Failure - Do not fail the package if auto uninstaller reports an error.
+Overrides the default feature 'failOnAutoUninstaller' set to 'False'.
+Available in 0.9.10+.

 ~~~